Multiphoton non-local quantum interference controlled by an undetected photon: Results

-To demonstrate the second-level non-local feature in the frustrated interference, we change the phase of s1 and measure the three-fold coincidence events on detectors 1, 3 and 4, where photon s1 is undetected (see the inset of Fig. 4a).
+To demonstrate the multiphoton interference controlled by an undetected photon in the frustrated interference, we change the phase of s1 and measure the three-fold coincidence events on detectors 1, 3, and 4, where photon s1 is undetected (see the inset of Fig. 4a).
 The result is shown in Fig. 4a.
 As the phase $\phi_{s1}$ varies, the coincidence counts of the other three photons change correspondingly.
 Therefore, we observe multipartite frustrated interference, where multiple correlated photons are influenced by a phase that has no direct relevance.
 The visibility of the interference is 29.84\%, which is lower than the theoretical value of 50\%.
-The limited visibility is because of the limited path identity for idler photons.
+The limited visibility is because of the limited path indistinguishability for idler photons.
 We furthermore show that even two-fold coincidence, on detectors 1 and 3 (see the inset of Fig. 4b), can be controlled with the phase of undetected photon s1, $\phi_{s1}$:

 The result of the coincidence measurement on detectors 1 and 3 is shown in Fig. 4b.
 As the coincidence only occurs when more than two crystals generate photons, twin photons from the same crystal do not cover up the interference.
 The interference data in Figs. 3a and 4a, b are recorded simultaneously and show nearly identical interference phase-dependence.